Pakistan International Airlines Flight 404: Disappearance

-At 07:36, a domestic scheduled passenger flight of Pakistan International Airlines took off from the northern city of Gilgit, Pakistan on its way to the national capital Islamabad.
+At 07:36, the flight took off from the northern city of Gilgit, Pakistan on its way to the national capital Islamabad.
 One of the pilots of the aircraft made a routine radio call at 07:40; this was the last communication with the aircraft.
 The aircraft is thought to have crashed in the Himalayas, but the wreckage has never been found.
+It is speculated that the civilian aircraft was deliberately shot down by the Indian Army with an anti-aircraft missile, fired from a base along the Line of Control.

 Aircraft

-The aircraft was a Fokker F27-200 Friendship turboprop airliner, c/n 10207, built in 1962 and registered as AP-BBF.
+The aircraft was a Fokker F27-200 Friendship turboprop airliner, serial number 10207, built in 1962 and registered as AP-BBF.
 It had accumulated approximately 44,524 hours of flying time; and 41,524 cycles (the number of times the aircraft had been pressurized) at the time of the accident.

 Search operation

-After the disappearance, several aerial search missions were launched by the Pakistani military during the first three or four days.
-Later land search parties were organized, comprising civilian and armed forces personnel, to search the area around the 8000 m mountain Nanga Parbat.
+After the disappearance, several aerial search missions were launched by the Pakistani military using C-130s and search helicopters during the first three or four days.
+The Indian Air Force also launched an operation on the Indian side of the LOC.Later, land search parties were organized, comprising civilian and armed forces personnel.
+These searched the area around the 8000 m mountain Nanga Parbat, but found nothing.